 A set of included sample apps makes it easy to get started and provides a starting point for your own modeled apps.
 With the help of the included Preview App Control, modeled programs (preview apps) can be executed locally in the browser.
-The Model Updater enables convenient migration of models based on older A12 versions.

-PARTS OF THE INSTALLER DESCRIPTION Simple Model Editor (SME) Modular tool that bundles numerous modeling functionalities of A12 Camunda Modeler Tool for modeling workflows Preview App Control Application for running A12 applications in the browser Model Updater Migration tool for updating existing, older A12 models Workspaces Sample applications (preview apps) that demonstrate the modeling scope Dokumentation Reference to existing online documentation, which can optionally be installed locally as well
+PARTS OF THE INSTALLER DESCRIPTION Simple Model Editor (SME) Modular tool that bundles numerous modeling functionalities of A12 Camunda Modeler Tool for modeling workflows Preview App Control Application for running A12 applications in the browser Workspaces Sample applications (preview apps) that demonstrate the modeling scope Documentation Reference to existing online documentation, which can optionally be installed locally as well